Ricette di Sicilia

 - 1

-Sift the semolina flour onto a work surface and form a well.
-Add one egg, the yolk, softened butter, a pinch of salt and 2–3 tablespoons of water.
+Sift the semolina flour onto a clean work surface, creating a well in the centre.
+Crack in one egg and add the egg yolk, softened butter, a pinch of salt, and two to three tablespoons of water.

 - 2

-Knead until you obtain a firm dough, adding more water if needed.
-Wrap in cling film and rest in the fridge for about one hour.
+Knead the mixture until you have a firm dough, adding a little more water if needed.
+Wrap in cling film and chill in the fridge for about an hour.

 - 3

-Trim the asparagus and cut into pieces.
-Blanch in salted water.
+Trim the wild asparagus and chop into pieces.
+Blanch them in salted boiling water.

 - 4

 Clean and slice the mushrooms.
-Clean the artichokes, removing tough leaves and the inner choke, then cut into wedges.
+Prepare the artichokes by removing the tips and the inner choke, then cut into wedges.

 - 5